phone_icon

 Coimbra - Porto: 1 hr.
 20 mins. approx.

 Soak in the most delightful sights in Portugal on your own time, with a Rental Car.
-Explore: Lisbon (the stunning medieval capital city with soulful Fado music, great cuisine, and history packed into its charming streets) then, Cascais, the Costa Azul (known for its charming fishing villages and romantic vistas), Evora (the quaint capital of the sleepy Alentejo Region), Fatima (with its famous Marian shrine, one of the most important shrines in Christendom), Nazare in the sandy, sunny Silver Coast, Coimbra (the surprisingly young and hip college town with a medieval past) and lastly, Porto (the former mainstay of Portuguese royalty, known for its active lifestyle and famous Port wines).
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+Explore: Lisbon (spectacular hilltop vistas in Alfama or at St. George's Castle, pleasant year-round weather and friendly locals) then, Cascais (old fishing village on the western edge of the sunny Estoril Coast), The Costa Azul (known for its charming fishing villages and romantic vistas), Evora (the quaint capital of the sleepy Alentejo Region), Fatima (with its famous Marian shrine, one of the most important shrines in the Christendom), Nazare (in the sandy, sunny Silver Coast), Coimbra (the surprisingly young and hip college town with a medieval past) and lastly, Porto (the former mainstay of Portuguese royalty, known for its active lifestyle and famous Port wines).

 Flexible Itinerary